atlassian-labs/atlaspack/docs/Scopehoisting.md

 ### Tree Shaking and Scope Hoisting

 Tree shaking refers to the general principle of removing dead code.
-With a naive browserify-style bundling (= what Parcel does in development builds), exports that are never used in the project are still "used" in a syntactical sense (= not dead), but not in a runtime code coverage sense (= unused).
+With a naive browserify-style bundling (= what Atlaspack does in development builds), exports that are never used in the project are still "used" in a syntactical sense (= not dead), but not in a runtime code coverage sense (= unused).

 Some ways to improve this are: